NethServer/docs/developer-manual/en/gateway.rst

 Policy
 ======

-For every network packet travelling between firewall zones, the system will evaluate a list of rules to allow/block the specific traffic.
+For every network packet traveling between firewall zones, the system will evaluate a list of rules to allow/block the specific traffic.
 Policies are default firewall rules which will be applied only if no other rule matches the ongoing traffic.

 Firewall implements two standard policies: